Genus Zero Kashiwara-Vergne Solutions from Braids: Genus Zero Kashiwara--Vergne Solutions

 On the other hand, $t_{0,i}$ maps to $t^{0,i}=(x_i,0,...,0,x_0,0,...,0)$, with $x_i$ in the 0-th component and $x_0$ in the $i$-th component.
 Then $t^{0,i}=\kappa(x_i)$, therefore, $t^{0,i}=\iota(x_i,0)$. \end{proof}

 Finally, we introduce an $\sder$-moperad in Lie algebras, $\tder^1$, consisting of tangential derivations.
-The crucial difference from the previous construction is that $\tder$ itself does not form an operad in Lie algebras, and hence there is only a shifted moperad to speak of in a linear sense.
+The conceptual difference from the previous construction is that $\tder$ itself does not form an operad in Lie algebras, and hence there is only a shifted moperad to speak of in a linear sense.
 We denote this linear shifted moperad by $\tder^+$.
-It is the case, however, that tangential derivations admit a right $\sder$-module structure.
+It is the case, however, that tangential derivations admit a right $\sder$-module structure in Lie algebras.

-\begin{prop} The symmetric sequence $\tder=\{\tder_n\}_{n\geq 1}$ forms a right $\sder$-module in Lie algebras, where the action $\circ_i: \tder_m \oplus \sder_n \to \tder_{n+m-1}$ is given by restricting the $i$-th linear partial compositions of $\tder$. \end{prop}
+\begin{prop} The symmetric sequence $\tder=\{\tder_n\}_{n\geq 0}$ forms a right $\sder$-module in Lie algebras, where the action $\circ_i: \tder_m \oplus \sder_n \to \tder_{n+m-1}$ is given by restricting the $i$-th linear partial compositions of $\tder$. \end{prop}

 \begin{proof} We have seen in Proposition~\ref{prop:tder-operad} that these partial compositions make $\tder$ a linear operad.
-Thus, it is enough to show that the restrictions $\sder$ in the second component are Lie algebra maps.
+Thus, it is enough to show that the restrictions with $\sder$ in the second component are Lie algebra maps.
 For $d\in \tder_m$ and $u\in \sder_n$, we have

 Since $(\cdot)\circ_i 0$ and the shift $(\cdot)^{i,i+1,\ldots,i+n-1}$ are both Lie algebra maps, their sum is a Lie algebra map if the images commute in $\tder_{m+n-1}$.
 In other words, we need to show $[d\circ_i 0,u^{i,i+1,...,i+n-1}]=0$ for any $d\in \tder_m$ and $u\in \sder_n$.
 To see this, notice that since $u\in \sder_n$, the value $u^{i,\ldots,i+n-1}(x_i+\cdots+x_{i+n-1})=0$, and therefore $u^{i,...,i+n-1}(d_k\circ_i 0)=0$ for all $d_k\in \lie_m$.
 This implies that $[d\circ_i 0,u^{i,i+1,...,i+n-1}]$ -- when written as an $(m+n-1)$-tuple -- is zero in coordinates 1 through $(i-1)$, and $(i+n)$ through $(m+n-1)$.
 For example, if $i>1$, then the first coordinate of $[d\circ_i 0,u^{i,i+1,...,i+n-1}]$ is computed as follows: